MithrilJS/mithril.js/docs/jsx.md

 }
 ```

-In non-trivial applications, it's possible for components to have more control flow and component configuration code than markup, making a Javascript-first approach more readable than an HTML-first approach.
+In non-trivial applications, it's possible for components to have more control flow and component configuration code than markup, making a JavaScript-first approach more readable than an HTML-first approach.

-Needless to say, since hyperscript is pure Javascript, there's no need to run a compilation step to produce runnable code.
+Needless to say, since hyperscript is pure JavaScript, there's no need to run a compilation step to produce runnable code.

 ---